 As far as is known, only one study has thus far been conducted on the subject of attachment in Arab society in Israel (Zreik et al., 2017).
 This study showed similarities in the distribution of attachment patterns at the level of two safe/unsafe patterns among Arab society in Israel, the Jewish population in Israel, and global populations.
 However, the expected link between sensitivity and attachment security was found only among the Christian Arab mothers (as opposed to Muslim Arab mothers).
 In the Christian group, mothers of infants with secure attachment received higher sensitivity scores than mothers of infants with insecure attachment, however no differences were found in the sensitivity scores between mothers of secure and insecure infants of Muslim mothers.
 This is despite the fact that no differences were found between the two groups in the rates of secure attachment.
 Most of the infants in both groups exhibited a secure attachment.

-The pioneering study conducted by Zreik and colleagues (2017) filled a gap in the knowledge about the issue of attachment in Arab society in Israel: The research findings showed that there are differences between Christian and Muslim mothers from Arab society in Israel.
-Therefore, taking this a step further, the present study will focus on the unique population of Muslim Arab mothers and examine whether maternal insightfulness—which serves as the mental infrastructure for sensitive maternal behavior as well as the basis for secure attachment of children in Jewish society in Israel and in other Western samples—will be found to be linked to the quality of attachment of the children in this sample.
+The pioneering study conducted by Zreik and colleagues (2017) filled a gap in the knowledge about the issue of attachment in Arab society in Israel: The research findings showed that there are differences between Christian and Muslim mothers.
+Therefore, taking this a step further, the present study will focus on the unique population of Muslim Arab mothers and examine whether maternal insightfulness—which serves as the mental infrastructure for sensitive maternal behavior as well as the basis for secure attachment of children in Jewish society in Israel and in other Western samples—is linked to the quality of attachment of the children in this sample.

 The present study has two main objectives: The first is to compare the distribution of attachment patterns (both at the dichotomous level of secure/insecure attachment and at the four-pattern level) in the Muslim Arab sample with those of previous studies of Jewish Israeli children ( Sagi et al., 2002; Koren-Karie et al., 2002), the single Arab Israeli sample (Zreik, et al., 2017) the Western global distribution, and the non-Western global distribution (Van IJzendoorn et al., 1999).
 The second objective is to examine the relationship between maternal insightfulness and attachment, that is, whether this relationship exists in a Muslim Arab sample in the State of Israel.